Niccar95/Niccar95/README.md

 ### Hey!
-My name is Nicolas and I'm a frontend developer.
-Keen interest in developing fullstack projects and always learning more. 👋
+My name is Nicolas and I'm a frontend developer with a big interest in developing fullstack projects and always learning more. 👋

 <!--
 **Niccar95/Niccar95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.